Employing a Nanny for the first time

 We will put you in touch with a reputable Nanny Payroll company.

-Nannies are usually paid anywhere between £8 - £15 per hour.
-For live-out candidates, it is usually recommended £12-£15 per hour (gross).
-For part-time contracts or short term, a nanny can receive up £20 per hour.
+Nannies are usually paid anywhere between £16.50 and £22 gross per hour.
+For part-time contracts or short term, a nanny can receive more than £20 per hour.
+Junior or lesser qualified / experienced nannies would receive the lower end of these rates.

 6.)
 How much notice do I have to give my Nanny and vice versa?